How to Find Out If Your Teen is Distracted Driving

 There are also larger warning signs, such as fender benders, dings in their car to be weary of, and traffic violations or tickets on their record.
 Having an awareness of these warning signs is important to keeping your teen free of the dangers that come with this hazardous habit.

 Technology to Track Your Teen’s Habits

 Besides looking for warning signs, technology grants parents the luxury of keeping better tabs on teen drivers.
-Later this year, Teensafe will be proudly debuting an app that grants parents the ability to keep teens safe behind the wheel.
+In 2018, Focus by TeenDrive will proudly debut an app that grants parents the ability to keep teens safe behind the wheel.
 This new tech will be revolutionary in helping parents keep their child safe and know exactly how their teen is using the car.
 In the meantime, though, other household names have taken to technology to keep families safe.

 AT&T, in conjunction with their popular “It Can Wait” campaign, has what they call, “DriveMode”, which helps parents monitor their child’s driving safety.
 This comes in the form of an app, and it automatically starts when a phone registers a vehicle driving 25 miles per hour.
 If the teen’s phone receives a text with the car in motion, it sends an auto reply letting the message sender know that the recipient is driving.

 Apple also has a share in safe driver technology.
 Their latest iOS software incorporates a feature, “Do Not Disturb”, that allows a phone to tell when it’s in a car, monitoring the car’s speed.
 While a car is in motion, texts will receive an automatic reply that tells the messenger that the recipient is driving.
 Although this program doesn’t grant parents much insight to their teen’s travels, it certainly increases driver safety.